gmargo11/csl-hw1/README.md

 The code for learning a policy for the pusher enviornment with PPO is in: learn_pusher.py

 ## Acknowledgements
 The gym environment templates used for training were provided by the 6.884 staff.
-Code for PPO training is adapted from OpenAI's stable-baselines library.
+Code for PPO training is adapted from OpenAI's `stable baselines` library.